georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

     expanded   <= 0.25          the form omits more than context supplies reach      corpus | reader  the form must survive separation register   credential       the boundary must itself be legible

+A recoined form bypasses the whole accounting at one occurrence.
+The thresholds are coarse on purpose: a form at 0.26 does not install appreciably faster than one at 0.24, and the step is an accounting convenience rather than a claim about language.
+They are global, not roster-derived --- a roster entry sets where a document starts relative to them, never where they fall.

+**`install` is per form. `events` is the document total** --- the sum of each admitted form's cost, recoined forms counted at one.
+A budget line reading `install=6/form events=31 forms=5` describes five new forms at six occurrences each plus one recoined form at one, and it is `events` that is measured against extent.

 **Forms, installation, and extent form a triple of which any two may be chosen.
 The third follows.** A document required to carry many forms,